 The law firm of Roberts & Roberts specializes in representing people who have been injured by unsafe practices and products.
 Roberts & Roberts brings a high level of expertise to the practice of obtaining a favorable recovery for accident victims.

-Our legal fee will be paid out of any money damages recovered for you.
+At the end of the case, our legal fee will be paid out of any money damages recovered for you.
 If no money damages are obtained, no legal fee will be charged.
-You'll receive a copy of the fee agreement at the time of your initial interview.
+You’ll receive a copy of the fee agreement at the time of your initial interview.